 The online garden planners from above can be very useful for what they provide.
 They let you start building a garden in virtually no time and don't require a program download.

-However, a full-fledged desktop software may be more beneficial for your needs.
+However, full-fledged desktop software may be more beneficial for your needs.
 They give you many more tools to work with and let you customize nearly every aspect of your garden.

 The following are a few additional garden planning applications.
 They are functional only for a set number of days and/or are limited in terms of features.

-- Home Designer: This is a professional 3D designing program that supports building landscapes.
+- Home Designer is a professional 3D designing program that supports building landscapes.
 You can add any plant you like because you get to customize the name for everything in your garden.

-- Garden Planner: This is another online garden planner, but it has tons of plants you won't find at the websites listed above.
+- Gro Veg Garden Planner is another online garden planner, but it has tons of plants you won't find at the websites listed above.
 You can even have it send you emails to remind you when to plant your crops.

-- Realtime Landscaping Architect: There are only a handful of trees, annuals, shrubs, and perennials with the trial version of this program, but its extensive landscaping features make it ideal for designing the pathways, terrain, water features, and buildings that you may want surrounding your garden.
+- Realtime Landscaping Architect offers only a handful of trees, annuals, shrubs, and perennials with the trial version of this program, but its extensive landscaping features make it ideal for designing the pathways, terrain, water features, and buildings that you may want surrounding your garden.

 - Another program very similar to Realtime Landscaping Architect is Uvision 3D Landscape Creator.
 One difference I found is that there are more plants to choose from in its trial version.